jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Full Text Search - Exit Lucene.NET, Enter SOLR/Using n-grams ։։ folding N-grams and attributes into trigrams (for N ≧ 4).md

 Hence `"chester "`  (*note their inclusion of the trailing whitespace, but not a leading one -- we'll stick with that for now*) would then have 'midpoint' `"st"`  (thanks to that trailing whitespace being accounted for) and weights 2,1.
 *Radiating out* this would give the weight sequence:  6,4,2,1,3,5,7.

 Okay, now redo this with word delimiters like I've seen described for regular human languages' word tokenizers: `"<chester>"`, where "<>" are arbitrarily chosen SOW (Start Of Word) and EOW (End Of Word) markers.
-Of course, when you intend to parse, index and search *program source code*, those "<>" would be a *particularly* bad choice as for *programming languages* those 'punctuation characters' are rather actual keywords themselves (*operators*), so you might want to pick something way off in the Unicode range where you are sure nobody will be bothering you by feeding you content that carries those actual delimiter codepoints you just picked as part of their incoming token stream.
+Of course, when you intend to parse, index and search *program source code*, those "<>" would be a *particularly* bad choice as for *programming languages* those 'punctuation characters' are rather actual keywords themselves (*operators*), so you might want to pick something way off in the Unicode range where you are sure nobody will be bothering you by feeding you content that carries those actual delimiter code-points you just picked as part of their incoming token stream.

 So let's pick something cute for our example:   🙞  🙜